 If you're fleeing domestic violence or domestic abuse, contact:

-If you are experiencing active domestic violence, call the police on tel: 999
+If you are experiencing active domestic violence, call the police on telephone: 999